 And if you're like many companies, especially start-ups, you lack these capabilities in-house.

-If your medical technology has several market applications, you can focus on your core market and license out rights to the other markets.
+If your medical technology has several market applications, you can focus on your core market and license rights to the other markets.
 Pharmaceutical giant Eli Lilly has over one hundred licensing partnerships around the world.
-Some examples are a Belgium-based company to develop treatments for osteoporosis, a Canadian medical group developing a multiple sclerosis treatment, and a Japanese partner to bring a cancer treatment to market (and Lilly kept exclusive rights to make and sell it in the rest of the world).
+Some of these include a Belgium-based company developing treatments for osteoporosis.
+A Canadian medical group is developing a multiple sclerosis treatment.
+And a Japanese partner to bring cancer treatment to market (Lilly kept exclusive rights to make and sell it to the rest of the world).